andrea-nisco/Deceptive-OAuth-Provider-Simulator/README.md

-# Deceptive-OAuth-Provider-Simulator
+# Deceptive-OAuth-Generator-Component

-Welcome to the "Deceptive OAuth Provider Simulator."
+Welcome to the "Deceptive OAuth Generator Component."
 This project is an advanced cybersecurity initiative developed to safeguard real-world assets by redirecting potential attackers to a fabricated OAuth2.0 provider.
 Created as a key component of a master's program, this tool functions as an effective digital honeypot, strategically misleading adversaries.

 ## Getting Started